Kadeko/VRCBreeze/Documentation/GENERALTIPS.md

 - For Advanced Creators, generated animations can be edited!
 This way, you would not need to use the tool and instead, merge FX controller, Parameters and the Menu!
   - Tutorial for this will be added soon!

 - If your bones are scaled into negative axis, the prefab may not work properly!
-You may have to go in Blender or other 3D software to Scale into negative value, Apply Transform and then Invert Normals to all of your Polygons.

 - If you have multiple armatures in your Avatar, you need to use the last child armature for the Breeze Bone!
   - Example: If you have a Hair mesh, which has its own Armature inside your Avatar's Head bone, you need to use the Hair's Armature for assigning Breeze Bones instead!
-  - I recommend to merge your armatures with Modular Avatar or any 3D modelling software like Blender.
+  - I recommend to merge your armatures with Modular Avatar or merge manually by using 3D software like Blender.